mazihan880/OASIS/README.md

-# OASIS: Open Agent Safety Inspection System
+# OASIS: A Comprehensive Framework for Evaluating AI Agent Safety and Security in Multi-Turn Interactions

 ## Overview